Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    moves a numeric value from the right context to the left context based on the choosen operator.
+    Move a numeric value from the right context to the left context based on the choosen operator.

 **Parameters**